Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 "I'm Coming Home" which reached the lower parts of the

 charts as a single, or the goofy "St. James".
-Brown
+Brown had plenty of classical musical ideas, and in better

 surroundings some of the songs might have been great ("You Told

-There are a few attempts to be lush, but they don't excel
+Me", "High and Low", "Kathleen").
+Stories has a few attempts to be lush, but the band does not excel

-of the regular romantic arena (one of the exceptions, "Hello
+at them ("Kathleen").
+Lloyd's lyrics rarely venture beyond regular romantic arena (one of the exceptions, "Hello

 People" sounds like 60s peace anthem), helping to keep this

-piano-pop album that is disappointingly average.
+piano-pop album.
 (Side note - doesn't

 Brown looks like Jeff Goldblum with a bad mustache and glasses on